storybookjs/react-native/addons/storyshots/README.md

 Internally, it uses [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot).

-When willing to generate and compare image snapshots for your stories, you have to two options:
+When willing to generate and compare image snapshots for your stories, you have two options:
- - Have a storybook running (ie. accessible via http(s):// , for instance using `yarn run storybook`)
+ - Have a storybook running (ie. accessible via http(s), for instance using `yarn run storybook`)
  - Have a static build of the storybook (for instance, using `yarn run build-storybook`)

 Then you will need to reference the storybook URL (`file://...` if local, `http(s)://...` if served)